 15. Hognose Snake

-The hognose snake is a species of snake that comes with upturned snouts and belong to the family Heterodon.
+The hognose snake is a species of snake that comes with upturned snouts and belongs to the family Heterodon.
 The cute snake can grow upto a length between 2 to 4 inches and they are not venomous, however, they attack when it feels threatened.

 The beautiful snake species can come in yellow, tan, and brown, to a gray, or reddish color with intricate patterns or black blotches extending to the tails.
-The dietary habits are carnivorous in nature and it feeds on toads and frogs, along with salamanders, small reptiles and their eggs, and small mammals like mice, birds, and insects.
+The dietary habits are carnivorous and it feeds on toads and frogs, along with salamanders, small reptiles and their eggs, and small mammals like mice, birds, and insects.
 The avarage lifespan of a hognose snake is 11 years in captivity.

 Image Source: FWC Fish and Wildlife Research Institute